hashicorp/vault/website/source/docs/internals/index.html.md

 -> **Note:** Knowledge of Vault internals is not required to use Vault.
 If you aren't interested in the internals of Vault, you may safely skip this section.
+If you're operating Vault, we recommend understanding the internals.